Vulnerability Assessment of Large-scale Power Systems to False Data Injection Attacks: The Modified Benders' Decomposition Algorithm

 At the optimal solution of the SP given by \eqref{SP}, we have

-An optimality cut can be added to the MP by taking the right hand side of \eqref{SP2Optimal} and replacing $x^*$ with $x$:
+An optimality cut can be added to the MP by taking the right hand side of \eqref{SP2Optimal}:

-Note that if the SP is infeasible with a given $x^*$, a feasibility cut is added to the MP instead:
+Note that \eqref{OptCut} is added to the MP, and therefore, $u$ is again a variable.
+If the SP is infeasible with a given $u$, slack variables $s_i$, $i=1,2,3$, can be introduced to all of the SP constraints to solve the relaxed SP:

+where $s_i$, $i=1,2,3$ are the slack variables introduced to ensure feasibility of the relaxed SP.
+Then, instead of an optimality cut \eqref{OptCut}, a feasibility cut is added to the MP:

-The MP and SP can then be solved iteratively, with the MP updating $x^*$ and the SP updating cuts in each iteration.
+The MP and SP can then be solved iteratively, with the MP updating $u$ and the SP updating cuts in each iteration.

 Solving the SP is equivalent to solving the second level DCOPF under attack \eqref{eq:OBJ_MINCOST}$-$\eqref{eq:con_GENlimit}, while the dual variables of the SP provide information on the objective function \eqref{eq:Obj1_MaxPF}.
-Since each cut is formulated linearly on the $x$ domain, adding cuts to the MP does not affect its convexity.
+Since each cut is formulated linearly on the $u$ domain, adding cuts to the MP does not affect its convexity.
 Thus, MBD is guaranteed to converge in a finite number of iterations \cite{Geoffrion1972}.
-However, due to the non-convexity of the original bi-level optimization problem, MBD is not guaranteed to give the global optimal solution \cite{Sahinidis1991}.
-Therefore, $P_l^{*(\text{MBD})}$, the optimal objective value obtained by MBD, is a lower bound on $P_l^*$.
+However, due to the non-convexity of the original ADBLP, global optimal solution cannot be guaranteed \cite{Sahinidis1991}.
+Therefore, the optimal objective value obtained by MBD, ${P}_{l}^{*(\text{MBD})}$, is a lower bound on $P_{l}^*$, the global optimal objective.